- Choose Roedean

 - Contact us

-Why is this?
-Most importantly, the model of Roedean as an extended family means that we can provide stability and consistency often missing from a nomadic international lifestyle.
+The model of Roedean as an extended family means that we can provide stability and consistency often missing from a nomadic international lifestyle.

 During sometimes tricky teenage years, our girls make strong friendships and grow up to appreciate the diverse cultures in the school.